stavinski/malgo/README.md

 Uses IAT hooking to hook into the low level `NtQuerySystemInformation` function import from `ntdll.dll` and hide processes based on an image name.
 Also includes a test executable to test against.
 Simply inject the DLL into the process you want to hide processes from.

-Also demonstrates being able to read the PE including the IAT entries in-memory, note this goes beyond what the `debug/pe` module does.
+Also demonstrates being able to read the PE including the IAT entries in-memory.

 Code could be adjusted to perform other tasks.